 So, the IPCC admitted there was evidence against a large 'pattern effect' as claimed by Andrews et al. 2018.
 Note that the findings of Mauritsen and Lewis are called 'preliminary' while such a word is not used for the Andrews paper.
 Nevertheless, the IPCC concluded with 'high confidence' that the pattern effect 'reconciles previously disparate ECS estimates', meaning that there is no longer a disagreement between the 'low' estimates over the historical period and the 'high' estimates based on the models.
-So the pattern effect, together with a major increase in the estimated aerosol cooling strength, is how the IPCC 'solved' the 'dilemma' that Lewis and Crok discussed in their 2014 report A Sensitive Matter.
+So, this is how the IPCC 'solved' the 'dilemma' that Lewis and Crok discussed in their 2014 report A Sensitive Matter.

 This of course is very unconvincing.
-Aerosol cooling strength remains very uncertain.
-And the 'pattern effect' seems to be a nice example of 'adding an epicycle', a rather ad hoc hypothesis to save an overall scientific theory.24 Here it looks as if it was introduced to save the overall case for a high instrumental observation based climate sensitivity estimate.
+The 'pattern effect' seems to be a nice example of 'adding an epicycle', a rather ad hoc hypothesis to save an overall scientific theory.23 Here it was introduced to save the overall case for a high climate sensitivity.
+The case for a rather 'low' climate sensitiv-